salieri11/concord-bft/concord/README.md

 ````

 3. Edit `configure` to change "am__api_version" from 1.14 to 1.15, the
-version that ubuntu 16.04 supports.
+version that Ubuntu 18.04 supports.

 4. Configure/make/install